Helsinki Metro: Travel on the metro

 A bus on line 90 at its terminus stop at the Vuosaari Harbour.

-The metro stations in the Helsinki City Centre and the stations in Espoo from Kivenlahti to Sörnäinen are located underground and can be reached from the street level usually by escalators or by elevator.
+The metro stations west of Kalasatama are located underground and can be reached from the street level usually by escalators or by elevator.
 The metro runs in the cities of Helsinki and Espoo.
 Single tickets can be bought from automats at the station or by the Helsinki Regional Transport's smartphone app.

 The stations have elevators for people with limited mobility and for people travelling with prams or bicycles.
 Some of the elevators at the Helsinki Metro run diagonally up and down alongside the escalators, which is a rare occurrence in the scope of the entire world.
 The high metro platforms make the trains accessible because the floor of the train carriages is at the same level as the platform.

 In eastern Helsinki the stations were built on a tight budget except for the newer Vuosaari branch.
 The old stations in eastern Helsinki are modest and resemble stations from other urban rail networks of their age.
 These stations which fulfil only the bare minimum of their needs have today fallen short in passenger capacity.
 Basic repairs have started at the Kontula and Itäkeskus metro stations.

 Trains go from the stations both to the terminus stations in Espoo and to the terminus stations in eastern Helsinki at rush hour time at intervals of two and a half minutes.
 Trains carrying passengers stop at every station on their route regardless of their line and the Helsinki Metro does not have express trains that would pass a station without stopping.
 The trains have benches for passengers to sit on as well as bars to hold on to.
 The carriages are also accessible by wheelchair.